Remarks on containerisation and other topics in relation to SAP

 SAP also makes the Kyma runtime available via BTP – Kyma is an extra abstraction on top of Kubernetes giving developers choice in how they structure and deploy their applications:

-(Kyma is an interesting project, although not yet today with a large footprint in the SAP Developer community).
+(Kyma is an interesting project, although not yet (at time of writing) having a large footprint in the SAP Developer community).

 So with the SAP BTP PaaS product, and other SAP products built on top of the BTP Cloud Foundry edition, SAP participates in the world of cloud computing, containerisation, and orchestration of containers (using Kubernetes).